iv-mexx/git-releaselog/README.md

 This tool generates release log from a git repository.

-Generally, I don't beliefe that its possible to generate good releaselog from an ordinary git log.
+Its hard or even impossible to generate good releaselog from an ordinary git log.
 The git log usually contains very detailed, technical information, targeted at the maintainers of a project.

 In contrast, the releaselog should be targetet at the users of a project and should describe changes relevant to those users at a higher abstraction.

 Thats why this tool does not attempt to build a releaselog from normal commit messages but instead requires special keywords to mark notes that should show up in the releaselog.

 These [keywords](#markup) can be used in commit messages.

-See the [Example](#example) section.
+As an example, check out [the changelog for this repo][releaselog] which is automatically generated using this tool.

 ## Installation

 ```
 gem install git-releaselog
 ```

 #### Troubleshooting